-Those with PCOS may also find that their scalp is drier and often itchy, generally accompanied by buildup and dandruff.
+Those with PCOS may also find their scalp drier and often itchy, generally accompanied by buildup and dandruff.

 What treatments are available for PCOS hair loss?

 Any hair lost due to PCOS will not grow back on its own, but you can stimulate new hair growth with treatment.
-Since this type of hair loss is caused primarily by hormonal imbalances, hormone regulation is an essential part of treatment.
+Since this type of hair loss is caused primarily by hormonal imbalances, hormone regulation is essential to treatment.

 Oral contraceptive pills